tibs/markup-history/markup-history.rst

   </lg>

-.. note:: Semantic.
+.. note:: 1987 TEI *Semantic*.
 Still in use today.

   "The mission of the Text Encoding Initiative is to develop and maintain a set of high-quality guidelines for the encoding of humanities texts, and to